Donovoi/ripgrep/README_GDEFLATE.md

   prefilter on (ignoring the 50 GB threshold), or disable it entirely.
 - `--gpu-chunk-size=<bytes>` – override the auto-tuned chunk size
   (accepts human-readable values like `256M`).
-- `--gpu-strings` – convenience preset that enables literal mode, forces `--text`, prints line numbers without headings/colors, escapes control bytes, and sets `--gpu-prefilter=always` for quick "GPU strings" scans.
+- `--gpu-strings` – convenience preset that forces `--text`, prints line numbers without headings/colors, escapes control bytes, sets `--gpu-prefilter=always`, and leaves your patterns in full regex mode (the GPU literal prefilter kicks in automatically whenever the regex reduces to a single literal).

 Example: